 - 3 meringues nests

 - 9 mini eggs

 - hundreds and thousands

-- Grease a 18cm loose bottomed round cake tin with a little butter and line with a circle of baking paper.
-Melt the butter in a large heatproof bowl in the microwave or in a medium sized pan over a low heat.
-Whiz the chocolate digestives in a food processor until reduced to fine crumbs then tip into the melted butter.
+- Grease a 18 cm loose bottomed round cake tin with a little butter and line with a circle of baking paper.
+Melt the butter in a large heatproof bowl in the microwave or in a medium-sized pan over a low heat.
+Crumble the chocolate digestives in a food processor until reduced to fine crumbs then tip into the melted butter.
 Spoon the biscuit mixture into the base of the prepared tin – press down well with the back of a spoon.

 - In a large mixing bowl whisk together the rest of the cheesecake ingredients then pour into the tin.
 Smooth the top with a spatula then place in the fridge for at least 2 hrs or overnight.